Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Phthalates

 - Supplements

-Plastic Toys: Especially vinyl products and soft plastic toys can contain significant amounts of phthalates.
-While strict regulations now apply to children’s toys, regulations for pet toys are often less stringent.
+Plastic toys: Especially vinyl products and soft plastic toys can contain significant amounts of phthalates.
+While strict regulations now apply to children’s toys, the regulations for pet toys are often less stringent.

-Feed and their Packaging: Phthalates can migrate from packaging materials into feed.
-Especially fatty foods can dissolve and accumulate phthalates from packaging.
+Feed and their packaging: Phthalates can migrate from packaging materials into feed.
+Especially fatty food can dissolve and accumulate phthalates from packaging.

 Household Items: Vinyl flooring, shower curtains, cable insulation, and other everyday products can release phthalates, which are then absorbed by pets.